smit-dudhatra/node-concepts/express/req.get('host') vs req.host.md

 ## Which should you use?

 - Use **`req.get('host')`** if you need to access the full `Host` header (including port).
+- Use [req.get('host')]) when you want the raw header value without any processing
 - Use **`req.host`** if you only need the hostname without the port.
+- Use [req.host]) as a convenience when you specifically need just the host information
+- When working behind proxies, be aware that these properties might return different values depending on your Express configuration
+- In most standard cases like yours, they'll return the same value

 ---